By: Marilyn L. Davis

 Shiny Isn’t Always Important

 I’m reminded that I should probably get that bumper sticker that proclaims to everyone behind me that I’m not what I’m driving today if I’m in the truck.
-We rightly or wrongly think and assume that others judge us by our possessions, appearance, or occupations, when the reality is that neither my truck, the BMW or the Mercedes is an accurate reflection of what is inside the vehicle or within me.
+We rightly or wrongly think and assume that others judge us by our possessions, appearance, or occupations.
+The reality is that neither my truck, the BMW or the Mercedes is an accurate reflection of what is inside the vehicle or within me.

 Years after the garbage truck lesson, I was asking my Dad about some business issues I was having.
 He asked me about resources to help me correct a problem.
 I told him that the only person available didn’t appear to be located in an upscale section of town, even though they’d been in business for over twenty years.
-He laughed and said that if any person had been in business for twenty years, they were doing something correctly regardless of where their office was located.
-He challenged me to look at success differently that day.
+He laughed and said that if any person had been in business for twenty years, they were doing something correctly.
+Maybe the counselor had reasons for locating his practice there.
+Dad challenged me to look at success differently that day.

 30 years ago we didn’t have internet gurus that promised to tell us what, when, how and why on “everything-we-need-to-know-to-be-successful-appealing-sought after-and-rich.com/net/org” or the equivalent, but my dad suggested that I make an appointment with the counselor and pay him for consulting with me.